TaylorOD/README-Template/README.md

 - Configuring It
 - Running it

-### More Specific Topics (+ sample sub-categories)
-- Versioning: Services, APIs, Systems
-- Common Error Messages/related details
-- Tests
-- Is it a Swift project?
-Please take a look at Mattt Thompson & Nate Cook's [Swift documentation](http://nshipster.com/swift-documentation/) guide

 ## Known issues

-Document any known significant shortcomings with the software.
+- Document any known significant shortcomings with the software.
+- Known bugs (shortlist)

 ### Contributing
 - Contributor Guidelines